Circulating Force in Gravity Heating Systems

 Gravity Head

-The head available forcing circulation through a radiator in a gravity system is proportional to the elevation - he - of the radiator or heating element above the boiler, and the temperature difference between the flow and return pipes.
+The head forcing circulation through a gravity system is proportional to the elevation - he - of the heating elements (or radiators) above the boiler, and the temperature difference between the flow and return pipe lines.

-The head available for circulation can be expressed as:
+The head available for circulation can be calculated

 where